whoisYeshua/webpack-simple-boilerplate/README.md

 - `webpack.production.js`

-  Set this options in `TerserPlugin` to remove comments from code and prevent `*LICENSE.txt` files creation.
+  Set these options in `TerserPlugin` to remove comments from code and prevent `*LICENSE.txt` files creation.

   ```js
   optimization: {